George Tittleton

 George Edward Francis Tittleton (8 September 1909 – 12 November 1984) was a New Zealand rugby league player who represented New Zealand.
 His brother, Wally, also played rugby league for New Zealand.

 Playing career

-Tittleton played for the Ngaruawahia Panthers and represented South Auckland.
+Tittleton played for the Ngaruawahia Panthers and Taupriri, and represented South Auckland.
 In 1935 he played for Auckland Province against the touring Australian side.
 He played in three test matches for the New Zealand national rugby league team, one in 1935 against Australia and two in 1936 against Great Britain.

-In 1937 Tittleton, along with his brother Wally, joined the Richmond club in the Auckland Rugby League.
+In 1936 Tittleton, along with his brother Wally, joined the Richmond club in the Auckland Rugby League.